Enraged-Rabbit-Community/ERCF_v2/README.md

 If you are familar with ERCF v1.1 this will serve as an overview of changes:

 <ol>
-  <li>Sturdy backbone (based on Sturdy Bunny by @sneakytreesnake V2.3804)
+  <li>Sturdy backbone
-  <li>Reliable encoder (based on Binky by @mneuhaus VT.483)
+  <li>Reliable encoder
-  <li>Remove need for top hats with sprung servo (based on Springy by @moggieuk V0.1503 | V2.4088)
-  <li>Remove snag points on reverse filament flow (for EndlessSpool support)
-  <li>Improved gate mechanism to prevent filament slip back and removing magnetic gate (Triple Decky by @gneu V2.5345 and refined by Thumper Blocks by @kierantheman)
-  <li>Remove high wear parts / those prone to breakage (the servo arm improvements / bearing)
+  <li>Sprung servo instead of adjustable top hats
+  <li>Innovative 3-position servo design
+  <li>Filament trap in blocks instread of magnetic gates
-  <li>Formal filament bypass (including position in selector array)
+  <li>Formal filament bypass
-  <li>Standardized layout so things like calibrating the selector is mostly automatic (the geometry is sufficiently fixed)
-  <li>Magnetically closed connector cover on encoder
-  <li>Reinforced gearbox assembly, preventing twisting with overtightened fasteners (@sneakytreesnake V2.3804)
+  <li>Reinforced gearbox assembly
-  <li>Filament passthrough integrated into filament block end as standard (@moggieuk V0.1503)
-  <li>Updated manual (@Miriax, @ningpj, @kinematicdigit
+  <li>Updated manual
-  <li>High Quality Step-by-step CAD (@fizzy)
+  <li>High Quality Step-by-step CAD
-  <li>New integrated passive buffer system (Cotton Tail by @kinematicdigit)
+  <li>New integrated passive buffer system (Cotton Tail)
-  <li>Testing, Ideas and Quality (the whole team)
 </ol>

 ### Other (Possibly) Planned Companion Projects:
 <ul>
-  <li>Pellet purge system to remove the need for the wipe tower and to unify tip creation to one place.
-Based on @bombela V2.4393 Assisted Purge System work
+  <li>Pellet purge system to remove the need for the wipe tower
   <li>Filament cutter to avoid need to form tips
 </ul>